vineethreddyramasa/DataKnights/Deliverables/R Scripts/R_Scripts.md

 1. The Dataset used for these Scripts was generated during the Data Cleaning process from the original Dataset belonging to Coyote Creek Field Station.
 Some of the cleaning steps done include:
     -   The name of the cleaned Dataset used is cleanData.csv
-    -   The Date Field was split into months, years during Data Cleaning for performing data analysis
+    -   The Date Field was split into months, years during Data Cleaning for performing data analysis.
     -   The Data from years 1999 and 2002 was deleted due to incomplete data.
-    -   Weight outliers have been set to N/A
+    -   Weight outliers have been set to N/A.
-    -   Created a new column called "wingToWeightRatio" to perform some analyses
+    -   Created a new column called "wingToWeightRatio" to perform some analyses.

 2. Read the data file.
 The file cleanData.csv is read and stored in a Dataframe called BandingData.